Curated Wireless Datasets for Aerial Network Research: LoRa Propagation Dataset

 \subsection{Description of Hardware and Software}

 The LoRa infrastructure consists of USB-compliant programmable LoRa devices and seven LoRaWAN gateways (see Fig.~\ref{fig:lora_equipment}), which relay LoRa communications over the AERPAW backplane to tenant-dedicated Docker containers for executing application-specific data processing tasks.
 Standard software stacks are installed on the containers, including Prometheus and PostGRES storage, which feed data for Grafana-based visualization.
-These LoRa devices can be driven by ground vehicles, or carried as a payload by UAVs or a Helikite, shown in Fig.~\ref{fig:loraVehicles}, thus supporting ground, aerial, and static experiments.
+Fig.~\ref{fig:loraVehicles} shows the mobile platforms used for LoRaWAN measurements, including a ground vehicle (Fig.~\ref{fig:loraVehicle_ground}), a UAV (Fig.~\ref{fig:loraVehicle_uav}), and a helikite (Fig.~\ref{fig:loraVehicle_helikite}).
 The LoRa devices allow the experiments to configure the spreading factor between 7 to 12, and accordingly set the transmission data rate from DR3 (5.47~kbps) to DR0 (0.25~kbps).